-In this guest blog post “Sweet Treatments,” writer Steve Cuden sheds light on the early phases of writing a new musical, including writing a logline, premise, beat outline, and story treatment.
+In this guest post, writer Steve Cuden sheds light on the early phases of writing a new musical, including writing a logline, premise, beat outline, and story treatment or synopsis.
 When you complete these pieces of the writing puzzle, you’ll have something substantial to share with potential collaborators, as well as a good foundation for further work.
 Note that the term “treatment” is used in many ways, from a brief story overview to a full-blown story summary.
 Here we are using it to mean a document written in present tense that reveals how the audience will experience the flow of the story.

 Anyone who has ever attempted to climb a steep, rocky mountain knows exactly how tough a task it is, how long it takes, and how dizzying the experience can be.
 So many things can go wrong along the way; so many opportunities to slip and fall.
 To attempt such a journey without mapping a reasonable path prior to striking out can be incredibly foolhardy.
 Only the bravest, most experienced among us would take on such a task without knowing in advance which way presents the greatest chance of success.

 Writing a musical requires no less foresight.
 Trying to create a musical without a solid plan is likely to lead to multiple unsuccessful starts, and a good chance of outright failure due to not knowing which way to proceed in the telling of the tale.

 One excellent way to avoid some of the pitfalls a musical creator may face is to spend a serious amount of time working out the story in some detail prior to writing the libretto.
 There are well-known steps that can make writing the book, lyrics, and music easier.
 Not easy, mind you, easier.
 It’s still going to be seriously hard work, but with thoughtful planning the process can be more focused and less confusing.

 Starting with a Logline